Saugerties (baseball): History

 The 1904 Saugerties team placed fifth in the six-team in Class C level Hudson River League, as the league was upgraded from Class D. Saugerties ended the season with a 50–68 record under manager John O'Halloran and finished 20.5 games behind the first place Poughkeepsie Colts in the final league standings.
 There were no 1904 playoffs.

 In 1905, the Saugerties team relocated during the Hudson River League season.
 On July 1, 1905, Saugerties had a record of 8–34, playing under managers D. J. Schulman /and Daniel Cassiday, when the franchise relocated to Pittsfield, Massachusetts to become the Pittsfield Hillies.
 The Hillies then folded on July 25, 1905.
 After compiling a record of 5–15 record based in Pittsfield, the team finished with an overall record of 13–49.

-Saugerties, New York has not hosted another minor league team in 2015, the Saugerties Stallions began play as members of the Perfect Game Collegiate Baseball League.
+Saugerties, New York has not hosted another minor league team in 2015, the amateur Saugerties Stallions began play as members of the Perfect Game Collegiate Baseball League.